top of page

 I don’t have a screenplay ready.
 Will there be a Lab next year?

 Yes!
-Our intent is for the 1497 Writers Lab to be an annual program.
-Subscribe to our newsletter to be the first to hear when applications open for future Labs and other programs.
+The 1497 Features Lab is an annual program.
+Subscribe to our newsletter to be the first to hear when applications open for future Labs and other initiatives.

 bottom of page